f-forcher/blog-posts/Polynomial Chaos.md

 `derivative_field` with signature `derivative_field(t, y, *args)`, which returns the derivative at $t,y$.
 The solution is defined on the interval `t_span`, and the initial conditions are in `y0`.
-Additional parameters for `derivative_field` are passed in `args`, in our case the spring strength $k0$.
+Additional parameters for `derivative_field` are passed in `args`, in our case the spring strength $k_0$.

-If everything goes well, `sol` should print something like this:
+If everything goes well, `sol` should print something similar to this:
 ```
   message: The solver successfully reached the end of the integration interval.
   success: True